 Migraines are a neurological condition which causes throbbing headaches, visual disturbance, nausea and fatigue.
 They are debilitating condition causing sufferers to miss days off work and special occasions.
 The cause remains a mystery and treatment involves monitoring triggers, over the counter painkillers and Triptans.
+But where are migraines located in the brain?
 Very little research goes into treating the condition which is surprising since they negatively affect people’s lives.

 Traditional treatment involves painkillers and recently triptans.
 Doctors encourage sufferers to monitor their migraines to identify triggers to help prevent an attack.
 Preventing migraines is the most effective way to avoid the debilitating attacks.

 The most prominent symptom of a migraine is a throbbing headache.
 Other symptoms include; nausea, numbness, vomiting, sensitivity to light and sound, temperature changes and difficulty concentrating.
 They occur in four stages; onset, aura, headache and recovery.
-They affect the whole body with the epicentre in the brain.
+They affect the whole body with the epicentre in the brain (NHS).

 Abnormal brain activity affects the neural pathways and chemicals in the brain affecting blood flow.
-No one knows how migraines occur apart from possible triggers causing a mysterious chain reaction.
-Triggers include; hormonal changes, stress, strong smells, tiredness, depression, alcohol, caffeine, not eating regularly, bright lights and the contraception pill.
+This is triggered in the 5HT (serotonin) pathway.
+No one knows exactly how migraines occur apart from possible triggers causing a mysterious chain reaction.
+Triggers include; hormonal changes, stress, strong smells, tiredness, depression, alcohol, caffeine, not eating regularly, bright lights and the contraception pill (NHS).

 Women suffer from migraines more frequently than men due to their menstrual cycle and hormone fluctuations.

 Some people manage the pain with over the counter painkillers such as Ibuprofen while others resort to prescription drugs.
 Medicine containing opiates are an option but are also very addictive due to the body building up resistance.
-Modern treatments involve triptans taken during the onset of a migraine to prevent an intense pain.
+Modern treatments involve triptans (such as Sumatriptan and Zolmitriptan) taken during the onset of a migraine to prevent an intense pain.
 Triptans relax the blood vessels in the brain encouraging blood flow.

 Some people don’t respond to drug treatment and use migraine forecasting to prevent an attack.
 Migraine forecasting involves recording everything you eat, drink, feel and do to determine possible triggers.
 There are a number of apps available to help people to track their migraines and triggers.
 Preventing migraines is an effective way to stop them from ruining lives.